Roragok/mafia-bot/README.md

 ## What does it do?

 It facilitates game creation and vote management.
-A host can list a game for players (other forum memebers) to sign up.
-The host can than start the game when he has enough players.
+A host can list a game for players (other forum members) to sign up.
+The host can start the game when enough players have signed to play.
 The bot will manage the game into phases broken down by "Day" or 1 interactive cycle.
 The bot is unaware of the night phase and roles/actions each player performs.
 It can only count votes at this juncture.

 ##  Command  List